nmorton13/llm-tools/mcp_sqlite/README.md

 - No authentication is implemented.
 - Database files are restricted to the configured directory to prevent path traversal.
 - Only basic SQL injection protection is in place.
-- **⚠️ No backup/restore functionality is built into the server.
-Always maintain regular backups of your database files using your operating system's file backup tools or SQLite's built-in backup utilities.**
+- **⚠️ Backup/restore functionality is now built into the server, but always maintain your own regular backups for safety.**

 ---

 ## Overview

-MCP SQLite Server exposes a set of tools for working with SQLite databases, including creating, listing, and deleting database files, executing queries, managing tables, exporting schemas, and (optionally) logging query history.
+MCP SQLite Server exposes a set of tools for working with SQLite databases, including creating, listing, and deleting database files, executing queries, managing tables, exporting schemas, backup/restore, and (optionally) logging query history.
 It is ideal for personal projects, hobby developers, students, and anyone who wants a simple, programmable interface to SQLite without the complexity of larger database systems.

 ## Features

 - List, create, delete, and rename SQLite database files
 - Execute SELECT, INSERT, UPDATE, and DELETE queries
-- Create, list, and describe tables
+- Create, list, describe, drop, and rename tables
 - Check for table existence
 - Paginated query support and row counting
-- Export full database schema (CREATE statements)
+- Export full database schema (all CREATE statements)
+- Create, list, and drop indexes (including simple and custom indexes)
+- Backup and restore databases to/from the built-in backups directory
+- List, verify, and delete backup files
 - Health check and self-documenting API
 - Optional per-database query logging
 - Structured error handling and input validation